-Research Product (RP) aluminum washable air filters are designed to provide excellent filtering efficiency with a high dust holding capacity and a minimum amount of resistance to air flow.
+RP aluminum washable air filters are designed to provide excellent filtering efficiency with a high dust holding capacity and a minimum amount of resistance to air flow.
 Because they are constructed entirely of aluminum they are lightweight and easy to service.
-Optimum filter performance is maintained by recoating the filters after washing with Super Filter Coat adhesive.
 To achieve maximum performance from your air handling equipment, air filters should be cleaned on a regular basis.

-The inlet air filter is located behind the front access cover.
-To access the filter, loosen the access-cover screw.
-Swing top edge of access cover forward.
-Slide air filter up and out of retaining tabs.
-The filter may now be cleaned or new filter installed.
+The inlet air filter is located behind the condenser air inlet grille.
+To access the filter, simply slide it out.
+The filter may now be cleaned or a new filter installed.